onzfonz/comp227/src/content/5/en/part5d.md

 ### Writing to a form

 Let's extend our tests so that the test tries to log in to our application.
-We assume our backend contains a user with the username `mluukkai` and password `salainen`.
+We assume our backend contains a user with the username `powercat` and password `tigers`.

 The test begins by opening the login form.